satvikahuja/Character_Level_Language_model/README.md

 Feel free to explore, experiment, and learn alongside these notebooks!

-Let me know if you'd like further modifications or additions! 😊
+This updated README now clearly highlights that the model is used to generate names with a character-level language model.
+Let me know if you'd like further refinements! 😊